Setanna/emulate/_meta/Character Creation.md

 ### Picking Character Traits
 Once a background has been chosen Character Traits are next.
 Character Traits are the traits that define your character, whether they are incredibly [[Beautiful]] or stubbornly [[Persistent]].
 Just because a character doesn't have a certain Character Trait does not mean they can't express similar emotion or acquire it at a later time from the Game Master.

+### Picking Social Bonds
+Social Bonds determine what bonds a character might have, such as being a regular at a tavern and getting a discount.

 ### Picking Talents
 Talents are the meat of a Character, they determine what and what a character can't do.
 Examples of Character Archetypes below show their related talents.